Introducing GALA Yuzawa's recommended courses, weather forecasts, live cameras, and course maps

 Maximum gradient: 20 degrees, average gradient: 15 degrees / Distance: Approximately 2500m / Slope orientation: -

-This is a downhill course that descends in one go from the north area to Ski Center Kawabunga.
-Although the maximum gradient is 20°, there are some narrow sections of the course, so you'll want to control your speed.
+This downhill course descends rapidly from the North Area to the Kawabunga Ski Center.
+While the maximum slope is 20°, there are narrow sections, so speed control is essential.

-The highlight is the location, where you can see the Tanigawa mountain range and the snow-capped mountains of Minamiuonuma.
-Long cruises while taking in the spectacular views are exceptional.
-There are also walls on both sides of the course, and there are many easy-to-pinch terrains along the total distance of 2.5km, making this one of the best downhill courses in Japan that you won't get bored of skiing on.
+The highlight is the location, where you can enjoy panoramic views of the snow-covered mountains of Minamiuonuma, from the Tanigawa mountain range.
+Long cruising while admiring the spectacular scenery is exceptional.
+In addition, there are walls on both sides of the course and several terrains that are easy to hit along the total distance of 2.5km, making it one of the best downhill courses in Japan that you won't get bored of.

 [Recommended videos to help you visualize the course]